The Xometry app works best with JavaScript enabled!

 Does Copper Rust Easily?

 Copper does not technically rust, as rust is an iron oxide and there is no iron in copper.
 However, copper does experience some limited surface corrosion.
 Copper is generally considered corrosion-resistant.
 It naturally has a reddish-brown color, which is due to the formation of a copper oxide passivation film on the metal’s surface.
-Over time, a green copper carbonate forms on the surface as the copper oxide reacts with water and carbon dioxide in the air.
+Over time, a green copper carbonate will form on the surface (think, Statue of Liberty) as the copper oxide reacts with water and carbon dioxide in the air.

-Yes, copper is a metal.
-It is further considered to be a heavy metal due to its relatively high density.
+Copper is considered to be a heavy metal due to its relatively high density.
 For more information, see our guide on Metalloids.

-Copper and aluminum are two different metals with different properties.
-The most obvious visual difference is the color: copper is a reddish-brown while aluminum is a dull silvery gray.
-Copper has a higher tensile strength than aluminum and better electrical and thermal conductivity.
+The most obvious visual difference between the metals copper and aluminum is the color; copper is a reddish-brown while aluminum has a dull silvery gray hue.
+Also, copper has a higher tensile strength than aluminum and better electrical and thermal conductivity.

 Disclaimer